-In this paper, we presented the RePlanIT ontology which by interlinking the ICT, materials and CE domains supports the representation of machine-interoperable DPPs of ICT devices such as laptops and data servers.
+In this paper, we presented the RePlanIT^{2,3} ontology which by interlinking the ICT, materials and CE domains supports the representation of machine-interoperable DPPs of ICT devices such as laptops and data servers.
 Re-PlanIT's evaluation and validation with a real-world scenario have shown that it represents useful data about devices, their components, material composition and possible circular strategies that can be used to extend lifetime and that it can be utilised successfully for various sustainability calculations that support decision makers in ICT procurement.

 While we acknowledge that our work is limited with regards to the use case it covers (i.e. laptops and their sustainable procurement), it can already be reused for representing DPPs of ICT hardware components depending on the level of granularity of one's use case.
 The hardware components that RePlanIT represents are often part of other ICT devices such as data servers thus we see a wide range of applications for our work.
-The reuse of RePlanIT for supporting cross-data space data interoperability for CE's implementation in the batteries domain has already been investigated as well (see Section 5.4 and [42]).
-Another improvement that we plan is the temporal aspect of our ontology.
+The reuse of RePlanIT for supporting cross-data space data interoperability for CE's implementation in the batteries domain has already been investigated as well (see Section 5.4 and [40]).
+An improvement that we plan is the temporal aspect of our ontology.
 More specifically, validating that temporal changes for each data type are successfully captured and managed for processes such as predictive maintenance.
-Following the RePlanIT ontology, we have already built prototypes of data server DPPs and have provided APIs for their querying with SPARQL.
+Due to the intricate nature of laptops and the various factors affecting their recyclability, including material composition, device condition, and economic considerations, we recognise the need for a more detailed representation of the recyclability characteristics of devices and materials in our ontology.
+While this was not in the scope of our work initially, it becomes an important aspect to consider for the future iterations of the ontology.

-We are also actively monitoring the developments on DPP standardisation and believe that Open Access work such as ours can support their wider adoption and technical implementation.
-As for future work, a research direction that we are currently investigating is RePlanIT's enrichment or alignment with existing lifecycle assessment (LCA) ontologies to fully capture the sustainability and circularity of all ICT components and their materials through their lifetime from mining, through manufacturing, distribution, to use and specific CE strategy use.
-Last but not least, we are currently investigating the utilisation of knowledge graph-based DPPs for more explainable predictive maintenance and automated sustainability recommendations throughout a device's lifetime.
+Following the RePlanIT ontology, we have also already built prototypes of data server DPPs and provided APIs for their querying with SPARQL.
+We are also actively monitoring the developments28 on DPP standardisation and believe that Open Access work such as ours can support their wider adoption and technical implementation.
+As for future work, a research direction that we are currently investigating is RePlanIT's enrichment or alignment with existing lifecycle assessment (LCA) ontologies to fully capture the sustainability and circularity of all ICT